Travel Outlook: What to expect when travelling this holiday season

 Whether your destination is an exotic tropical island or a traditional Christmas market, travel chaos won’t reach last summer’s levels.
 However, if you plan to travel during this holiday season, expect disruptions in multiple destinations until the beginning of January.

-Travelling this holiday season
+travelling this holiday season

 By Claudia Gualdi